-Are you thinking about setting up an indoor grow tent for your marijuana plants?
+Are you thinking about setting up an indoor grow tent as a part of your growing setup for your marijuana plants?
 Well, you may be wondering whether grow tents are even worth it.
 You may also be wondering how challenging they are to set up.

 There’s a lot to think about when you consider using grow tents.
 How do you set up your grow lights?
 How do they work, and which ones are the right size?
 Although you may have many questions, the process does not need to be hard.
 This article will explain how to set up and maintain some of the most popular grow tents available online.